top of page

 Advantages of Rhombic HF Antennas

 Don't underestimate the performance of the Rhombic, unless you have personally built and used one.
 Because of their excessive size (area) covering many acres, you see their real advantage of thousands of feet of wire in the air, which creates receive signal diversity, by capturing signals at different times and different angles, vastly eliminating fading QSB, and firing out the transmitted RF in the same way.
-Traveling wave antennas are very unique and unlike many other antenna in common use
+Traveling wave antennas are very unique and unlike many other antenna in common use, modeling can not show this.

 High Gain and Directionality